vaioco/vaioco.github.io/_posts/ART/2016-03-11-artdroid-doc.markdown

 ## How to use

-Include the compile ARTDroid static library in your actually hooking code.
-In your code call the ARTDroid init function arthook_init_conf specifing as first argument the configuration file.
+Include the compiled ARTDroid static library in your actually hooking code.
+In your code call the ARTDroid init function *arthook_init_conf* specifing as its first argument the configuration file.
 Let's discuss how to use ARTDroid by means of the demo code included in the directory "example" of this repo.

-Suppose you want to hook the method android.telephony.TelephonyManager's getDeviceId.
+Suppose you want to hook the method *android.telephony.TelephonyManager's getDeviceId*.
 First, write your own patch code using the Java language, the following snippet code is extracted from the example:

-{% highlight java linenos %}
+{% highlight java linenos=table %}
 public String getDeviceId() {
     Log.d(TAG, "FAKE GETDEVICEID ");
     Utils.saveStackTraces();